DEM-Network-Corporation/Recycling/README.md

 The Mod Won't Work In Server, If You Want To use The Recycling You'll Need To use The Data Pack.

+Remeber To Read Changelogs To Be Updated Of Versions Content!